How to care for Philodendron's

 How often should you water Philodendron's?

 If you notice your Philodendron leaves turning yellow, this is a sign of over-watering so be careful to keep it on the drier side.
 The best way to get these house plants to grow is by letting the top layer of soil dry out between watering's.
 If you notice the leaves starting to wilt, this is a good indication that it needs more water.
-Do not let your Philodendron sit in water or become soggy, as this can lead to root-rot.
+Do not let your Philodendron get wet-feet (sit in water or become soggy), as this can lead to root-rot.

 Philodendrons are exotic tropical plants and therefore prefer humid environments.
-Misting them regularly (about once a week) can help to encourage these humid environments, which may accelerate growth.
+Misting them regularly (about once a week in the growing season) can encourage these humid environments, which may accelerate growth.

 Growing new plants from cuttings of philodendrons is an easy task.
-Simply cut a long stem off the Philodendron and place in water.
-You may need to pinch off a couple of leaves so that they are not submerged in the water.
+Simply cut a long stem off the Philodendron where you can see a visible root or node.
+Place this cutting in water and remove any leaves that are submerged in water.
 Change the water every 4-5 days and check back in 2 weeks to see if the stem has formed roots.
 If so, this can now be repotted into a new pot.
 Use a quality potting mix for best growth results.

-If you notice that your Philodendron has not been growing for a while, it may need repotted.
+If you notice that your Philodendron has stopped growing, it may need repotted.
 This is because it has become too big for its pot, and the roots have nowhere to go.
 To double check, you can inspect the bottom of the pot.
-If the roots are starting to grow out the bottom, then you will need to repot.
+If the roots are starting to grow out the bottom, then you will indeed need to repot.
 This generally needs done once every 2 years.

-Remove any dead leaves from your Philodendron as this will help new ones come through.
-If you want the plant to stay small, then maintain regular pruning.
+Remove dead leaves from your Philodendron as this will help new ones come through.
+If you want the plant to stay small, then maintain regular trimming.
 When pruning, all you have to do is cut above where another leaf is attached to the stem.

-If you have any specific questions regarding Philodendrons or house plant care, please contact us through the website.
+If you have any questions regarding Philodendrons or house plant care, please contact us through the website.
+Our talented team has a wealth of knowledge and is here to help you grow healthy and happy plant babies.